LaxarJS/laxar/docs/manuals/widget_services.md

 * when your services need additional injections later on, you can simply add those to their service definition

-* you can control the instantiation, sharing and reuse of service objects from your factory.
+* you can control the instantiation, sharing and reuse of service objects from your factory,

+* you can provide mocks during testing, instead of the actual implementation.

-This second advantage means that you do not need to modify all widgets/activities that access your services, only to provide them with an additional dependency.
+This second advantage means that you do not need to modify widgets/activities that use your service, only to provide your service with an additional dependency.

 ### Releasing Application-Defined Services